US surgeon general cited for being in closed Hawaii park

 At the time, Oahu parks were closed by Honolulu Mayor Kirk Caldwell in an attempt to prevent crowds from gathering.

-A phone number Adams gave the officer is the same number Adams listed on an email to the Hawaii attorney general's office seeking an exemption for Hawaii's quarantine on arriving travelers.
+A phone number Adams gave the officer is the same number Adams listed on an email to state officials seeking an exemption for Hawaii's quarantine on arriving travelers.

-His office didn't immediately comment on the citation Tuesday.
+The email to Adams confirming his exemption included links to rules that were in effect in each of Hawaii's counties, including the order closing Oahu parks.

+“We do not have a comment at this time,” said Kate Migliaccio-Grabill, a spokeswoman for the Office of the Surgeon General.
 Court records show a remote hearing is scheduled for Oct.
 21.

 Representatives for Caldwell and Hawaii Gov. David Ige didn't immediately respond to requests for comment.
 A spokesman for Hawaii Attorney General Clare Connors says she wasn't aware he had been cited.

 Court records show that Dennis Anderson-Villaluz was also cited.
 Adams listed him as his aide in his exemption request.
-An attempt to reach Anderson-Villaluz through the U.S. Department of Health and Human Services wasn't immediately successful.
+Reached by phone Tuesday, Anderson-Villaluz declined to comment.

 A few days after the citation, Adams appeared with Caldwell at a news conference announcing a partnership between the city and federal government for surge testing.